Betul district: Languages

 At the time of the 2011 Census of India, 44.69% of the population in the district spoke Hindi, 27.69% Gondi, 12.86% Marathi, 11.13% Korku and 1.69% Bengali as their first language.
-Pawari/Bhoyari is a language exclusively spoken by the people of Kshatriya Pawar (Bhoyar Pawar) caste.
+The local Hindi dialect is close to Malvi with some influence from Marathi and Bundeli.
+The dialect of Pawari/Bhoyari is exclusively spoken by the people of Kshatriya Pawar (Bhoyar-Pawar) caste.
+Hindi is spoken throughout the district, especially in Multai and Amla tehsils, while Gondi is a majority or significant minority in Chicholi, Shahpur, Ghoda Dongri, Bhainsdehi and Athner tehsils.
+Marathi is spoken in the southern part of the district bordering Maharashtra.

 Main tribes inhabiting the district are Gonds and Korkus.
-The remaining population are castes like Kshatriya Pawar (Bhoyar Pawar), Rajput, Brahmin, Maratha, Chamar, Mali, Pal, Patil and Soni.
+The remaining population are castes like Kshatriya Pawar (Bhoyar-Pawar), Rajput, Raghuvanshi (Raghvi), Brahmin, Maratha, Chamar, Mali, Pal, Patil, Kalwar, Kurmi, Kunbi, Dholewar and Soni.